For Authors

 Information for Authors

-Articles are evaluated in terms of their merit, rather than size, though ones larger than 16, 000 words or smaller than 4,000 words are generally discouraged.
-Article styling is in accordance with the Chicago Manual of Style (footnotes only), with main text 1.15-spaced, 12pt Times New Roman font, one space after sentence, indented first line of each new paragraph (excepting the opening paragraphs of sections and divisions) without space between paragraphs, footnotes and block quotations 10pt font, block quotations indented 1 cm from both left and right, same styling and spacing.
+Articles are evaluated in terms of their merit, rather than size, though ones longer than 20, 000 words or shorter than 4,000 words are generally discouraged.
+Article styling is in accordance with the Chicago Manual of Style (footnotes only), with main text 1.15-spaced, 12pt Times New Roman font, justified, one space after sentence, indented first line of each new paragraph (excepting the opening paragraphs of sections and divisions), without space between paragraphs; footnotes and block quotations with 10pt font, block quotations indented 1 cm from both left and right, same styling and spacing.
+References to sources used need to be placed after each quote (whether direct or indirect) and to contain the required information, sufficiently precise for the reader to look them up.
+The first time use of titles of texts, as well as names of authors and organizations, is always in full.
+Sequential references to the same source are indicated by ‘Ibid.’, followed by page number(s), (even if the latter are the same as in the previous reference).
+Non-sequential references to previously used source are indicated by the name(s) of the author(s), followed the main (or possibly abbreviated) title of the text and page number(s).
+The page number(s) provided need to point to the specific place of the quotes in the overall source (it is not sufficient to give only the first and last page numbers of the entire publication).
+When used in place of page number(s), website addresses need not be repeated after the first time.
+Structurally, the connections between sentences in paragraphs, paragraphs in sections, and sections in the whole text are expected to be immediately evidential and understandable for readers outside author’s specific area of expertise.
 Authors are expected to adhere to gender-inclusive and diversity-sensitive language.
-Authors who do not have academic-level command in English are asked to have their articles proofread before submission.
+Authors who do not have academic-level command of English are asked to have their articles proofread before submission.
+Examples of text styling can be found in our previously published issues.

 The topics of interest include but are not limited to